FabioRodrigues/nakama-poc/Readme.md

 ## Assumptions

 This project makes certain assumptions to streamline development and testing processes.
 Specifically, it assumes the existence of a file named `1.0.1.json` within the `core` folder.
 This file serves as a fixture or sample data source, facilitating testing through API calls.
-By establishing such conventions, we aim to simplify the setup and execution of test scenarios, promoting efficiency and consistency in the development workflow.
+By establishing such conventions, I aim to simplify the setup and execution of test scenarios, promoting efficiency and consistency in the development workflow.

 ## Running Tests